nSimplex Zen: A Novel Dimensionality Reduction for Euclidean and Hilbert Spaces: Discussion

 As the simplest case, the \nsimp \zen distance between any object and itself, i.e. $d(u,u)$, projected into any dimension, is calculated as $\sqrt{2x_k^2}$, where $x_k$ is the value of the final-dimension coordinate in the transformed space.
 This \nsimp \zen distance may well be greater than to another object $y$ where the other components are similar and $y_k$ is coincidentally smaller than $x_k$.

-In high-dimensional spaces very small distances are very rare, and this problem seems to be more evident in the lower-dimensional spaces we have tested.
-The probability of it occurring however is currently beyond our understanding; in some of our experiments it presents a problem, in others it does not.
-We would be reasonably optimistic that the effect could be at least partly overcome with some more research into its cause, and one factor that we know does make a difference is the choice of reference objects.
+In high-dimensional spaces very small distances are very rare, and the problem is more evident in the lower-dimensional spaces we have tested.
+The probability of it occurring however is currently beyond our full understanding; in some of our experiments it presents a problem, in others it does not.
+We would be reasonably optimistic that the effect could be at least partly overcome with further research.
+One factor that does make a difference is the choice of reference objects, which in all experiments we have reported has been random.
+Reference points which are mutually very close improves this particular outcome.